matarabadanf/BARISTA/docs/Brewer.md

 ## Configuring Brewer
 Brewer needs to be configured: it needs the path to a suitable ORCA (currently only orca, could be expanded) launcher.
 To set up the launcher scripts, use `setup_launchers.py`.
-Launchers should be able to copy `.xyz` and `.gbw` files to the `\$WorkDir`.
+Launchers should be able to copy `.xyz` and `.gbw` files to the `$WorkDir`.
 We include an example launcher for ORCA in the `data/` folder.

-Due to the way we handled input generation, it is not necessary that the ORCA launcher manages the parrallelization `\%pal n_cores' section in orca inputs.
+Due to the way we handled input generation, it is not necessary that the ORCA launcher manages the parrallelization `\%pal n_cores` section in orca inputs.

 ## Using Brewer
 Brewer requires a `brewer.TEMPLATE` input file.
 The `barista/brewer/setup_brewer_calculation.py` script generates the brewer.TEMPLATE input file and copies the required files for the calculation.
 These can include: